 Upgrade or update PRIMARY1

-Upgrade Update SQL Server Instances with Multiple Availability Groups
+Upgrade Update SQL Server Instances with Multiple AGs

-If you are running multiple availability groups with primary replicas on separate server nodes (an Active/Active configuration), the upgrade path involves more failover steps to preserve high availability in the process.
-Suppose you are running three availability groups on three server nodes as shown in the following table, and all secondary replicas are running in synchronous-commit mode.
+If you are running multiple AGs with primary replicas on separate server nodes (an Active/Active configuration), the upgrade path involves more failover steps to preserve high availability in the process.
+Suppose you are running three AGs on three server nodes with all replicas in synchronous commit mode as shown in the following table:

 It may be appropriate in your situation to perform a load-balanced rolling upgrade in the following sequence: